maurodch/mbqd-website/content/home/welcome.md

   label = "Meet the team"
 +++

-We investigate collective phenomena emerging in quantum many-body systems through numerical modelling and quantum simulation experiments.
+We investigate the use of synthetic quantum systems for quantum technologies and for studying quantum many-body phenomena.